Villarrica, Paraguay: Economy

-The most important economic activities of Villarrica are commerce of Brazilian and Argentine goods, services and family-owned industries like sugar processing, furniture making and shoemaking.
-Commerce has such a relevance in the economy of the city as the universities attract students from all the other towns in Guaira, the departments of Caaguazu and Caazapa but also medical students from Brazil.
+The most important economic activities of Villarrica are commerce of Brazilian and Argentine goods, services, and family-owned industries like sugar processing, furniture making and shoemaking.
+Commerce has relevance to the economy of the city because the universities attract students from other towns in Guaira, Caaguazu, Caazapa, and Brazil.
 As for agriculture, it has a decreasing importance.
 Only 10% of the total sugar cane cultivation of Guaira comes from Villarrica.

 Infrastructure

 23km road from Villarrica to Itapé at Potrero Isla hamlet.

 Villarrica is communicated to other towns in Paraguay mainly through Route No. 8 “Blas Garay”.
 To the North of Paraguay through Santani which starts at the junction of Route PY02 and Route PY07 and is paved until the district of Coronel Bogado in Itapúa Department.
 There is also another route that joins with Route PY07 that goes through the towns of Mbocayaty, Natalicio and Troche.
 Moreover, Route PY10 communicates Villarrica with the city of Paraguari.
 There are two paved roads that communicate Villarrica with the town of Itapé.
-The first one(18km) departs from Lomas Valentinas neighborhood and the other one (23km) departs from Santa Librada neighborhood.
+The first one(18 km) departs from Lomas Valentinas neighborhood and the other one (23 km) departs from Santa Librada neighborhood.
 The road that communicates Villarrica directly to neighboring town of Felix Perez is still a dirt road.

 Water service is provided by the government owned company ESSAP.
 Electricity is provided by the local private company CLYFSA.
 Villarrica is the only municipality in Paraguay that gets its electricity service from a private company.
 The service for Internet access is provided by the companies Tigo, Personal and the state-owned COPACO.

 Some banks that have offices in Villarrica are Itau Bank from Brazil, Banco Nacion from Argentina and BNF, GNB and Continental from Paraguay.
 Some cooperative institutions are COOPEDUC (founded in Villarrica), COOMECIPAR (nation-wide health personnel) and Cooperativa Universitaria.

 Education

 The three main universities in Villarrica are UNA, UCV, and UNVES.
 UNA and UNVES are government-owned and UCV is private and run by the Catholic Church.
-The Medical School of the Catholic University in Villarrica is the second oldest in Paraguay only after that of the UNA in San Lorenzo.
+The Medical School of the Catholic University in Villarrica is the second oldest in Paraguay after that of the UNA in Asuncion.

 Among the prominent highschools in Villarrica there are Don Bosco and Maria Auxiliadora both run by the Salesian order of the Catholic Church; Centro Educativo Internacional run by non-denominational Christians; Buscio School which is private and secular and CRENT, government-owned and secular.

-It has numerous educational institutions and schools, such as: the National School, the Ortiz Guerreo School, Technical and Vocational National School, the Diosesano Seminar, the Agriculture Regional School, Women Professional Institute, and the Pío XII School of Arts and Crafts.
+It has numerous educational institutions and schools, such as the National School, the Ortiz Guerreo School, Technical and Vocational National School, the Diosesano Seminar, the Agriculture Regional School, Women Professional Institute, and the Pío XII School of Arts and Crafts.